MATH 0997 Support for Quantitative Reasoning 2 Credits

 MATH 2285 Linear Algebra 3 Credits

 An introduction to linear algebra and its applications.
-Includes linear systems, matrices, determinants, vector spaces and their subspaces, linear independence, linear transformations, inner products, eigenvalues and eigenvectors.
-Intended primarily for students pursuing degrees in mathematics, computer science, physics or engineering.
+Includes linear systems, matrices, determinants, vector spaces and their subspaces, linear independence, linear transformations, inner products, eigenvalues, and eigenvectors.

-Prerequisite(s): MATH 2262 with grade of C or better or permission of instructor.
+Prerequisite(s): MATH 2261 with grade of C or better.

 MATH 2310 Differential Equations 4 Credits